chrisbrasington/response-bot/README.md

 #### Default responses:

-"What's up?" will respond with something.
+"status" will respond with something.

 "weather" will respond with response from weather.bat